spik3n/Smart-lua-editing/readme.md

 - **Open `.ini` Files**: Easily browse and open `.ini` files for editing.
 - **Edit and Save**: Modify `.ini` files using a multiline text editor and save changes with ease.
+- **Resizable Window**: Adjust the size of the application window according to your preferences, enhancing usability and visibility.
-- **User-Friendly Interface**: All functionalities are accessible via a straightforward graphical interface.
+- **User-Friendly Interface**: All functionalities are accessible via a straightforward graphical interface, designed to provide a seamless user experience.

 <img src=https://i.imgur.com/0Ayen9t.png>
 <img src=https://i.imgur.com/J3fFCMs.png>